Homemade Balsamic Glaze

 • Add the balsamic vinegar and brown sugar to a small saucepot.
 Stir to dissolve the sugar.

 • Bring the mixture up to a simmer over medium heat.
-Reduce the heat to medium-low, then continue to simmer the mixture, stirring occasionally, until it has reduced in volume by about half.
-This should take around ten minutes, but the total time can vary depending on your cookware and burner.
-You'll know it's done when the simmering bubbles linger on the surface of the vinegar instead of immediately popping.
+Reduce the heat to medium-low, then continue to simmer the mixture, stirring often, until it has reduced in volume by about half.
+This should take around ten minutes, but the total time can vary depending on your cookware, the burner, and batch size.
+You'll know it's done when the vinegar has thickened to the point where the simmering bubbles linger on the surface instead of immediately popping.

 • Remove the glaze from the heat and allow it to cool.
 It will thicken considerably more as it cools.
-If it isn't to your desired thickness, you can simmer the glaze again to further reduce.
+If it isn't to your desired thickness, you can simmer the glaze again to reduce it further.
+If the glaze is too thick, you can thin it with a small splash of water.

 • Once cool, drizzle the glaze over your favorite foods and enjoy!
-Refrigerate leftovers until ready to use.
+Refrigerate leftovers until ready to use, or up to three weeks.

 See how we calculate recipe costs here.